athulanilthomas/splitwise-ts/README.md

 ## Features 🎉

-⚡ **Blazing Fast** – Optimized for performance across all supported environments.
+⚡ **Blazing Fast** – Optimized for performance across all supported environments
-🔄 **Multi-Platform Support** – Works on Web Workers, browsers, and Node.js.
+🔄 **Multi-Platform Support** – Works on Web Workers, browsers, and Node.js
-🛡️ **Fully Typed** – Provides complete TypeScript definitions.
+🛡️ **Fully Typed** – Provides complete TypeScript definitions
-🔗 **Seamless API Integration** – Simplifies interaction with Splitwise’s API.
+🔗 **Seamless API Integration** – Simplifies interaction with Splitwise’s API
-📦 **Lightweight & Efficient** – Minimal dependencies to ensure a small footprint.
+📦 **Lightweight & Efficient** – Minimal dependencies to ensure a small footprint

 Perfect for developers who need a reliable and efficient way to manage expenses and group transactions programmatically with Splitwise.